lucaspq/weather-observer/README.md

 ## Backend server

-Run `ng start` for a backend server.
+Access the directory `server/weatherbackend/` and Run `ng start` for a backend server.
 Navigate to `http://localhost:3000/`.

 ## Code scaffolding